terrancehah/whole-ios/docs/backend-structure.md

 ---

+## Quote Like/Save Logic
+- Liking a quote saves it to the user's collection (no separate save action).
+- Like status is synced immediately to Supabase.
+- Free user swipe limit: 10 quotes/day (enforced in app logic).
+- Caching of loaded quotes planned for offline browsing.

+---

 ## Quote Model (Swift)

 The Swift model representing a quote in the app is defined as follows (see `Models/QuoteModel.swift`):